wargabasdat/Seleksi-2023-Tugas-1/README.md

 ```
 python3 main.py
 ```
 4. Follow the instructions in the program as follows.
-All commands will be done through program
+All commands will be done through program.

-## Available commands and table examples
-1. Get driver standings of a season
-2. Get teams/constructors standings of a season
-3. Get the winners of a season
-4. Get race results (requires race IDs from the F1 website)
-5. Get race IDs in a season
-7. Save last dataframe to JSON

-You may save up to one dataframe to a JSON file at a time.

 # JSON Structure
 * Driver standings